Waterville Valley, New Hampshire

 Waterville Valley is a New England town in Grafton County, New Hampshire, United States.
 The population was 508 at the 2020 census, up from 247 at the 2010 census.

 It is a resort town which attracts many visitors in the winter months with alpine skiing at Waterville Valley Resort and many miles of trails for cross-country skiing.
 During the summer, attractions include a golf course, tennis courts, and a variety of hiking options.
 The Mad River flows through the town, providing great views all year round.

 History

 The area was first settled in the 1760s, and incorporated as "Waterville" in 1829.
 The name "Waterville Valley" was adopted in 1967.

 Geography

 According to the United States Census Bureau, the town has a total area of 166.9 sqkm, of which 166.6 sqkm are land and 0.3 sqkm are water, comprising 0.20% of the town.
 The central part of the town is drained by the Mad River, which flows southwest toward the Pemigewasset River, part of the Merrimack River watershed.
-The southeast part of town is drained by the Whiteface and Wonalancet rivers, south-flowing tributaries of the Bearcamp River and part of the Saco River watershed.
-The northeast part of the town is drained by the Swift River, another tributary of the Saco.
+The southeastern section of town is drained by the Whiteface and Wonalancet rivers, southward-flowing tributaries of the Bearcamp River and part of the Saco River watershed.
+The northeastern part of the town is drained by the Swift River, another tributary of the Saco.